alisonnakashima/DevOps-Flutter/README.md

 _________________________________________________________________

 The tool selected was Github Actions.
-So, on consequence, there are some configurations on the file CI-CD.yaml on the path .github/workflows .
+So, on consequence, there are some configurations on the file CI-CD.yaml on the path .github/workflows.

+There is a test file on the project that generates an error on the workflow.
+This is task_failure_test.dart, on line 16 and 17 you can comment one of them to make the CI/CD works good or identify an error.
 _________________________________________________________________

 A few resources to get you started if this is your first Flutter project: